ocaml/platform-blog/opam-2-5-1.md

 date: "2026-04-16"
 --BODY--

-We are pleased to announce the release of opam 2.5.1 fixing a security fix ([OSEC-2026-03](https://github.com/ocaml/security-advisories/blob/main/advisories/2026/OSEC-2026-03.md)) and other minor things.
+We are pleased to announce the release of opam 2.5.1 fixing a security issue ([OSEC-2026-03](https://github.com/ocaml/security-advisories/blob/main/advisories/2026/OSEC-2026-03.md)) and other minor things.

 We advise everyone to upgrade.
 Please read on for installation and upgrade instructions.